-SK 8566 2490.
-The cross stands in St Bartholomew’s churchyard on Saltby road at the far north side of Sproxton village.
-The A607 road runs along the south-side of the village.
+NGR: SK 8566 2490.
+The cross stands in St Bartholomew’s churchyard on Saltby Road at the far north side of Sproxton village.
+The A607 road runs along the south side of the village.
 Grantham is 5 miles to the north.
-The 12th century Norman parish church can be found on a hill, just north of Manor farm.
+The 12th-century Norman parish church can be found on a hill, just to the north of Manor Farm.

 In the churchyard, near the south porch, stands a limestone cross dating from the 10th or 11th century that is referred to as being Anglo-Norse in origin.
-It stands at 7 foot 9 inches on a 19th century base-stone that is over 2 foot square.
+It stands at 7 foot 9 inches on a 19th-century base-stone that is over 2 feet square.
 Sometimes described as a “weeping cross” because of the way it leans!
 The monument is said to be the only complete cross in Leicestershire.
-It’s wheel-head is rather odd-shaped and small in size but very nice all the same; the rectangular shaft has what is called a “raised collar” halfway up.
+Its wheelhead is rather odd-shaped and small in size but very nice all the same; the rectangular shaft has what is called a “raised collar” halfway up.

 Of the three faces, the east side is heavily worn, due to it being used as a footbridge over a stream near Saltby; the west face has two creatures, one of which is the eagle of St John the Evangelist.
 Lower down a standing beast with raised feet that may be a wolf with a broad, curving tail that ends with interlacing.
 The north face of the cross has interlocking circles.
 On the side of the cross winding stems forming circles, while the wheel-head also has stems and foliage within the curves.

-The church of St Bartholomew is a Norman foundation of the 12th century and does not appear to have any earlier, Saxon work.
-In the south-west wall there is an interesting stone with zig-zag moulding.
+The church of Saint Bartholomew is a Norman foundation of the 12th century and does not appear to have any earlier, Saxon work.
+Built into the south-west wall there is an interesting stone with zig-zag moulding.
 This is thought to date from the 11th-12th century.

 Nichols, John., History and Antiquities of The County of Leicestershire, 1794.